-MHP maintains thematic online portals, including the popular history series www.dzieje.pl, as well as profiles on social-media portals including Youtube where short educational movies are mounted, dedicated to important events, processes and figures in Polish history.
+The PHM maintains thematic online portals, including the popular history service www.dzieje.pl, as well as profiles on social-media, including a Youtube channel where short educational films are posted, focusing on important events, processes and figures in Polish history.

-An important instrument realized for the needs of the academic community is the portal www.polishhistory.pl, which facilitates orientation in the life of the history community, and provides availability for various content and sources, on the Internet as well as in traditional academic and cultural institutions.
+One of important instruments meeting the needs of the academic community is the portal www.polishhistory.pl, which facilitates orientation in the life of the history community and access to various content and sources, both online and in traditional academic and cultural institutions.

-MHP has also created BazHum, an online bibliographical database of humanities periodicals.
-Currently, ongoing work is aiming for the free availability in this database of full content for many historical and humanities periodicals.
+The PHM has also created BazHum, an online bibliographical database of periodicals in the field of the humanities.
+Currently, work is going on aiming at ensuring free access in the database to many full-content historical and humanities periodicals.

-MHP realizes cooperative programs with foreign museums and academic and educational institutions in Great Britain, Russia, France, Germany and the United States.
-It also runs special grants programs for foreign historians working on the history of Poland.
-Among our partners are the Imperial War Museum, the Google Cultural Institute and the Institute of Civic Space.
+The PHM is involved in cooperation-based projects with foreign museums and academic and educational institutions in the UK, Russia, France and Germany.
+It has also offered a special bursary fund for foreign historians working on the history of Poland.
+Our partners include the Imperial War Museum, Google Arts&Culture, and the Institute of Civic Space.